abavisg/may-vibes-9/README.md

 # may-vibes-9
 A project for AI-powered vibes.

 This project is a web application with a React frontend and an Express.js backend.
-It uses Drizzle ORM with a Neon database and integrates with OpenAI and Ollama for AI functionalities.
+It uses Drizzle ORM with a local PostgreSQL database and integrates with OpenAI and Ollama for AI functionalities.

 ---